Opinion: Why Now?

 By Richard Hardenburg

-British Salmoa Times Correspondent, on board USCGC Healy, Arctic Ocean
+British Salmoa Times Correspondent, Istanbul, Turkey

 The Kremlin calls it The Expedition of the Century.
 The Severnaya Zemlya Expedition, we were told, seeks to revive the daring of the early cosmonaut era, epitomised by Yuri Gagarin.
 Its aim is to venture into the high Arctic during the Polar Night, face extreme risks, and return with discoveries of scientific significance.
 The ambition is clear.
 The question remains: why now?